Haywinkler05/Haywinkler05/README.md

 # Hi, I'm Hayden Winkler 👋

-**Game Developer** | **Unity Developer** | **Computer Science @ Mississippi State**
+**Computer Science @ Mississippi State**

-I create engaging gameplay experiences across VR and traditional platforms, with a focus on interaction design and player experience.
-Currently leading a 150-member game development community.

-## 🎮 What I Do

-- Design and prototype gameplay systems and mechanics
-- Build VR experiences with intuitive interaction and locomotion systems
-- Implement hand tracking and inverse kinematics for immersive experiences
-- Lead collaborative game development projects and workshops
+Currently a senior Computer Science major at Mississippi State with a focus on human and visual computing.
+I love working on interactive experiences for users; whether that be through game development or creating engaging UIs.
+I am currently set to complete my B.S. in Computer science in Dec.
+2026.

 ## 🔨 Featured Projects